johnnycardy/StackRedis.L1/README.md

 ### What about multiple clients?

-If you have multiple clients all talking to Redis, then each one can still use this cache layer without the risk of stale data.
+If you have multiple clients all talking to Redis, then each one can still use this cache layer.
 This is achieved by invalidating data appropriately in the background by using a combination of [Redis keyspace notifications](http://redis.io/topics/notifications) and custom pub/sub channels.
+Due to the redis at-most-once delivery of messages, if a message is lost, then the in-memory cache will not be updated.
+This is a risk which needs to be managed.

 ### Usage